 A digitally produced design is engraved onto copper rollers, which are printed onto both sides of the cloth using melted wax.
 The cloth is put inside an indigo dye bath where the exposed parts of the design are dyed and the wax areas are resisted.

-Kitenge’s Founder, Sian, shopping for authentic ankara fabric at the market
+Kitenge Store’s Founder, Sian, sourcing authentic Ankara fabric at the market

 The new fabric didn’t take off in Indonesia, as they preferred the traditional batik fabrics.
 However, the fabric did become popular in Africa, when first introduced by West African soldiers in the 1880s as they returned home after serving in Indonesia.

 Currently, The Netherlands and several African countries are still large producers of these authentic fabrics.
 Due to the popularity of the fabrics in Africa, Asian countries (particularly China and India) now replicate and ship the fabrics to many African countries in huge quantities.

 Chinese-produced Ankara fabrics displayed in an African market

 The imitation fabrics are usually poor quality and sold at a cheaper price than the authentic fabrics.
 The Asian producers are known for copying some of the well-known designs, making it very difficult for the companies making authentic fabric to compete!

 It takes Asian-based manufacturers 1 to 3 months to copy an authentic fabric design so speed to market is really important for African and European manufacturers of authentic wax print fabrics to compete.
 Some authentic fabric manufacturers add a unique code to the selvage of their fabrics so customers can check if it’s real or fake.